kejrak/cdn-crash/README.md

         cdn_monitoring
 ```

-Inventory file in group_vars/all.yaml contains ansible specific variables for connection for all hosts in inventory file.
+The *group_vars/all.yaml* file contains hosts-specific variables used for connecting to all hosts listed in the inventory file.
 These variables **shall be overriden** base on your specific needs.
 ```
 ssh: